This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 - Align and hold the corners of the box while you pre-drill and insert two more screws in each corner.

 To stock my new oil change kit I ran to Walmart to pick up some Mobile 1 High Mileage Synthetic Oil.
-My car is now over 1o years old so using the right oil for my engine is important.
-I also bought some thick paper towels and a new oil funnel to make changing the oil that much easier and cleaner.
+My car is over 10 years old so using the right oil for my engine is important.

 You can find single quarts or 5 quart containers of Mobil 1 in isle or on the end cap.